grame-cncm/faustdoc/src/manual/optimizing.md

 ...
 ```

 with buffers named `fRecX` instead of `fVecX` in the previous example.
 The `-mcd <n>` and `-dlt <n>` options can be used with the same purpose.

 ### Managing DSP Memory Layout

 On audio boards where the memory is separated as several blocks (like SRAM, SDRAM…) with different access time, it becomes important to refine the DSP memory model so that the DSP structure will not be allocated on a single block of memory, but possibly distributed on all available blocks.
 The idea is then to allocate parts of the DSP that are often accessed in fast memory and the other ones in slow memory.
-This can be controles using the `-mem` compilation option and an [adapted architecture file](https://faustdoc.grame.fr/manual/architectures/#custom-memory-manager).
+This can be controled using the `-mem` compilation option and an [adapted architecture file](https://faustdoc.grame.fr/manual/architectures/#custom-memory-manager).

 ## Optimizing the C++ or LLVM Code